The greybeards and the second sell-out of the #openweb

 Closed algorithms (Facebook/YouTube).

-If we push everything into private silos or lock it behind paywalls, we kill the very culture that allows us to challenge and change the system.
-We are left with only the closed, and that’s not a world we want to live in.
+If we push everything into private silos or locked behind paywalls, we kill the culture that allows us to challenge and change the systems we live and die under.
+We are left with only closed, and that’s not a world we want to live in.

 A real-world example is needed?
 Let’s talk about the Diaspora project, 15 years ago, in response to Facebook’s rise, a group of well-meaning devs built a “privacy-first” social network.
-They rejected the openness of RSS and federated tech like XMPP and Atom.
-They wanted to start from scratch, build their own private network, and lock down data flows, for safety.
+They rejected the openness of exiting paths like #RSS and federated tech like #XMPP.
+They wanted to start from scratch, build their own private network, and lock down data flows, for “safety”.

 The result was a very predictable mess, Diaspora burned brightly and briefly, but never built a vibrant network.
 In contrast, existing open networks were shouted down, de-funded, and ignored.
 Ten years passed.
-Then, we had to reinvent the same open path wit ActivityPub to get back to what #RSS and other open tools were already doing, but better.
+Then, we had to reinvent the same open paths, we had shut out, with ActivityPub to get back to what #RSS and other open tools had already done.

-This is the #geekproblem, the idea that you can throw away working social infrastructure because it’s not “clean” or “cool”, and replace it with abstract, closed systems… usually ends in failure.
-Worse, it delays progress by a decade.
-Encryptionism, privacy dogma, and the closing of the commons.
+This is the #geekproblem, the idea that you can throw away working social infrastructure because it’s not “clean” or “cool”, and replace it with abstract, closed systems… a path that usually ends in failure.
+Worse, it delayed progress by a decade.
+Encryptionism, privacy dogma, and the closing of the commons, where mess we now need to compost

 Conservatism → favors stability, hierarchy, closure.